-For the half a million young people growing up in the camps, many still traumatized by their experiences in Myanmar, the future is full of uncertainty.
+For the half a million young people growing up in the camps, many still traumatized by their escape from Myanmar, the future is full of uncertainty.
 In Myanmar, most Rohingya have no legal identity or citizenship.
 In Bangladesh, children are not registered at birth, so they lack both a legal identity and a refugee status.
 Until conditions in Myanmar improve, Rohingya children and young people remain a stateless minority, excluded from formal schooling and desperately in need of marketable skills.

 Older children and adolescents who are deprived of opportunities to learn or make a living are at real risk of becoming a "lost generation" vulnerable to exploitation and trafficking.
 Girls and women without education or job skills are at particular risk of sexual and other gender-based violence, including being forced into early marriage.

 "The obligation we have as a global society is immense: to give children and young people the world has defined as 'stateless' the education and skills they need to build decent lives for themselves," said UNICEF Executive Director Henrietta H. Fore (above, center).

 UNICEF is now reaching 155,000 children between the ages of 4 and 14 with a learning program to increase their foundational skills in literacy and numeracy, and partnering with Bangladeshi NGO BRAC to provide essential skills training to young people between the ages of 15 and 24 in Rohingya refugee camps and the surrounding communities.
 In February 2019, ED Fore and the United Nations Secretary General's Humanitarian Envoy, Ahmed Al Meraikhi (above, standing), visited Cox's Bazar to see the program in action.
 At the World Vision multi-purpose adolescent center in Tenkali Rohingya refugee camp (above), young people are learning how to repair cell phones.